 Reliance on Perpetual Licenses.
-Although the Company has historically maintained stable recurring revenue from the sale of software lease licenses and software maintenance subscriptions, it also has relied on sales of perpetual licenses that involve payment of a single, up-front fee and that are more typical in the computer software industry.
+Although the Company has historically maintained stable recurring revenue from the sale of software lease licenses and software maintenance subscriptions, it also has relied on sales of perpetual licenses that involve the payment of a single, up-front fee.
+Historically, these licenses have been more typical in the computer software industry and remain as the preferred licensing approach in certain markets.
 While revenue generated from software lease licenses and software maintenance subscriptions currently represents a portion of the Company's revenue, to the extent that perpetual license revenue continues to represent a significant percentage of total revenue, the Company's revenue in any period will depend significantly on sales completed during that period.
 If customer purchasing patterns shift toward a stronger preference for lease licenses and fewer perpetual licenses, there could be a short-term, adverse impact on the Company's revenue and profitability.

-In addition, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes most current revenue recognition guidance, including industry-specific guidance.
-This update, which is effective for reporting periods beginning after December 15, 2016, could affect the timing and amounts of revenue recognized for perpetual licenses, which could have an adverse impact on the Company's revenue and results of operations.
+In addition, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606), effective for annual periods beginning after December 15, 2017, which supersedes most current revenue recognition guidance, including industry-specific guidance.
+This update could affect the timing and amounts of revenue recognized for perpetual licenses, which could have an adverse impact on the Company's revenue and results of operations.